-The OIG remained in contact with the Members of the Audit Committee and their Assistants, the External Auditors of the Organization, as well as representatives from other oversight bodies of the GS/OAS, for consultations and to ensure proper coordination and coverage for reform proposals, throughout the year.
+Throughout the year, the OIG remained in contact with the Members of the Audit Committee and their Assistants, BDO -- the OAS' external auditors - as well as representatives from other oversight bodies of the GS/OAS, for consultations and to ensure proper coordination and coverage for reform proposals, oversight questions and fiscal evaluations.

-In line with General Assembly mandates, the OIG undertook reviews of Code of Ethics proposals and revisions alongside the Department of Human Resources and also initiated a benchmarking exercise on investigative procedures with oversight office peers among U.N. and multilateral organizations.
+In line with General Assembly mandates, the OIG undertook reviews of Code of Ethics proposals and revisions alongside the Department of Human Resources and also initiated a benchmarking exercise on investigative procedures with oversight office peers among United Nations (UN) agencies, the Inter-American Development Bank (IDB) and other multilateral institutions around the world.